aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

 ### Token Based Authentication

-AspNet Zero uses cookie based authentication for browsers.
+ASP.NET Zero uses cookie based authentication for browsers.
 However, if you want to consume Web APIs or application services (those are exposed via dynamic web api) from a mobile application, you probably want a token based authentication mechanism.
-AspNet Zero includes bearer token authentication infrastructure. **AccountController** in **.WebApi** project contains an **Authenticate** action to get the token.
+ASP.NET Zero includes bearer token authentication infrastructure. **AccountController** in **.WebApi** project contains an **Authenticate** action to get the token.
 Then you can use the token for subsequent requests.